San Diego Addiction Treatment Center

 Methamphetamine Use Disorder or Methamphetamine addiction is determined by how meth usage affects a person’s life.
 People who become clinically addicted to Meth report an inability to keep up with responsibilities at work, school, or in their personal life.
 They also often have faced legal consequences for their addiction and medical issues related to meth use.

 There are many options to choose from once a methamphetamine addict decides to reach out for help.
-Most people start with a medical detox and then move on to an inpatient or outpatient treatment program.
+Most people enter into a meth rehab and start with medical detox.
+They then move on to an inpatient or outpatient treatment program.
 This is typically followed up with an aftercare program that will include support groups and a continuing care program.

 To effectively treat drug addiction, a variety of treatments should be utilized.
 The most successful treatments for meth addiction incorporate psychotherapy, support groups, and medication.